energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/04b-FOSS-Terms-Intro-FOSS-governance.md

 - Create a marketing plan for announcing and promoting the project.
   - Announcing and promoting your open source project is essential to attracting contributors and building a community around it.
 A well-crafted marketing plan can help you get the word out and attract people who are interested in contributing to your project.

+## Shared Ownership of a FOSS Project in a Partnership
+When several companies partner up on an open source project, there are several considerations that need to be taken into account to ensure smooth collaboration and alignment.
+Here are some important factors to keep in mind:

+- **Define project goals and vision**: It's essential for all participating companies to agree on the project goals, vision, and roadmap before starting the collaboration.
+This helps to ensure that all parties have a shared understanding of the project's objectives, and can work towards a common goal.
+- **Establish clear roles and responsibilities**: Establishing clear roles and responsibilities is critical for the success of the project.
+Each company should have clearly defined roles and responsibilities, with each party accountable for their respective areas of expertise.
+- **Determine governance and decision-making processes**: To ensure effective collaboration, the project needs a clear governance model and decision-making processes.
+All participating companies should have an equal say in the project's governance, with clear processes for making decisions, resolving conflicts, and addressing issues that arise during the project.
+- **Agree on intellectual property rights**: Intellectual property rights are an important consideration for any open source project.
+All participating companies need to agree on how to handle intellectual property rights, such as copyrights and patents, to avoid any potential legal disputes in the future.
+- **Establish communication and collaboration channels**: Effective communication and collaboration channels are essential for the success of an open source project involving multiple companies.
+The project team should establish clear communication and collaboration channels, such as regular meetings, shared documentation, and a dedicated project management tool.
+- **Align on technology stack and development processes**: It's important to align on the technology stack and development processes from the outset of the project.
+This helps to ensure that all companies are working with compatible technologies and development processes, reducing the risk of integration issues down the line.
+- **Establish project milestones and timelines**: Finally, all participating companies should agree on project milestones and timelines.
+This helps to ensure that everyone is working towards the same goals and that the project stays on track.
+Regular check-ins and reviews can help to monitor progress and ensure that the project is moving forward as planned.

 ## Defining Roles and Access Rights
 Defining a number of roles and their responsibilities and accesses can contribute to creating a transparent governanve on a FOSS project.